Kobanoss/C.U.M.S/Doc.md

 #### OP_PUSH_INT (push)

-	Desc:
 	Adding integer value to top of the stack

 ---

-	Example:
-		push 5

 - Args:

 		Integer